 And they discovered that yes, the butterflies exhibited a strong preference.
 A structured garden, with milkweed surrounded by mulch, attracted three to five times more monarchs.

 The takeaway?
 If you want more monarchs, make it easy for them to find the milkweed to lay their eggs on.
 Plant it apart from other plants.
 Even better, surround it with a mulch circle.
 But make sure to provide other nectar producing plants nearby for the returning adult butterflies to feed on.

 Interestingly, the researchers found that gardens with unimpeded north-south access recruited more monarchs.
 This makes sense since it coincides with the butterflies’ migratory route.

 While all milkweed species are suitable for food, not all are equally favored by monarchs.
 To find out why, the group compared 8 varieties of milkweed all grown in Kentucky and native to the area.
 They evaluated them as to their suitability for egg-laying as well as their usability as food for monarch caterpillars.
 And there was a clear preference.

 Where they had a choice, monarchs preferred the taller varieties, Swamp, Common and Showy over the smaller varieties like Butterfly weed.

 The takeaway?
 If you want to attract more egg-laying monarchs to your monarch butterfly garden, plant the tall, broadleaf milkweed varieties.

 4. MILKWEED CULTIVARS ARE EQUALLY TASTY

-But what about all of the new milkweed cultivars, you say?
-As it has grown in popularity (mainly due to monarchs), milkweed is now available in many cultivated varieties boasting unusual colors and sizes.
+But what about all of the new milkweed varieties, you might ask?
+As it has grown in popularity (mainly due to monarchs), milkweed is now available in many cultivars boasting unusual colors and sizes.